jbmelander/fycus/README.md

 - **No more complicated paths**: Skip dealing with long, nested file paths every time you save a figure

 With Fycus, you can focus on your data and visualizations instead of wrestling with matplotlib configuration and file paths.
+**Note: by default, fycus saves figures as .svg files which can be opened in [Inkscape]([url](https://inkscape.org/release/inkscape-1.4.2/windows/64-bit/msi/dl/)) and then powerfully refined and/or combined into larger scientific figures**

 ## Installation